 Support for Foster Parents

-There are great rewards to being a foster parent, but it is a demanding job.
+There are great rewards to being a foster parent, but it can be challenging too!
 North Dakota provides a strong support system to help manage the foster parenting experience.

 - Financial

-- Monthly payments are made to the foster parent depending on the child's age and whether the child requires special care due to physical, emotional or behavioral problems.
+- Reimbursement for the care of a North Dakota foster child is issued monthly to the foster parent depending on the child's age and whether the child requires special care due to physical, emotional or behavioral problems.
 Expenses such as room and board, specified travel costs, clothing, personal allowances, and other material needs are paid for a foster child.
-The child's health care needs are paid through Medicaid or health insurance.
+A child's health care needs are paid through Medicaid or health insurance.

 - Liability Coverage

-- North Dakota provides liability coverage for foster homes subject to certain conditions.
+- North Dakota provides property damage liability coverage for licensed foster homes subject to certain conditions.
 This coverage is secondary to the foster parent's own insurance.

 - Training

-- The licensing agency provides orientation is provided followed bypre-service training.
-Annual required training hours.
+- The licensing agency provides orientation followed by pre-service training.
+Each licensed foster family is required to complete annual training hours.
 Annual training opportunities are available on a local, regional and statewide basis.

 - Social Workers

-- Social workers are assigned to each foster parent and child to help meet home, school, family, and community needs.
+- Social workers are assigned to work with each foster parent and child to help meet home, school, family, and community needs.

 - Foster Parent Organizations